datasciencedatathon/COVID-19/README.md

 - One person cannot participate in more than one team.
 - Each team can only make one submission as a single github link.
 All contents of submission should be within the repository.

+### Submission Details

+Submission should be a link to the github repository containing all submission files including a README and a short presentation focussing on insights and take-aways.

 ### Judging criteria